 Prepare the pigeons as for roasting, and put a lump of butter in each one.
-Border a pudding dish with a puff paste.
-Lay veal cutlet, or a cut of tenderloin steak in the bottom of the dish.
+Border a pudding-dish with puff paste.
+Lay veal cutlet or a cut of tenderloin steak in the bottom of the dish.
 Place a layer of pigeons, breast downward, in the dish.
-Chop five hard boiled eggs and cover the pigeons with them.
+Chop 5 hard-boiled eggs and cover the pigeons with them.
 Put in a little veal broth, enriched with butter.
 Cover with a puff crust, and bake slowly one hour and a quarter.